MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tabs-in-sharepoint.md

 1. Select the sample app manifest .zip file and select **Open**.
 A dialog opens to add the custom app.

-1. 1.
-Select **Add**.
+1. Select **Add**.

     :::image type="content" source="../../assets/images/tabs/tabs-in-sharepoint/custom-tab-add-to-team.png" alt-text="Screenshot of the app details dialog to add the sample app to Teams.":::

 1. Select **Open** to open the app in personal scope.

-   Alternatively, you can either search and select the required scope or select a channel or chat from the list, and move through the dialog to select **Go**.
+   Alternatively, you can either search and select the required scope or select a channel or meeting from the list, and move through the dialog to select **Go**.

    :::image type="content" source="../../assets/images/tabs/tabs-in-sharepoint/add-scope.png" alt-text="Screenshot of the scope selection dialog to select the required scope.":::